wireapp/wire-server/docs/src/developer/developer/how-to.md

 ## Avoid Github HTTPS authentication for wire-server-enterprise

 Having to provide HTTPS authentication credentials is annoying.
-Unfortunately, we have to use HTTPS Git repository URLs in for submodules, because some Concourse tasks require them (cannot clone with SSH.)
+Unfortunately, we have to use HTTPS Git repository URLs for submodules, because some Concourse tasks require them (cannot clone with SSH.)

 A hacky workaround is to rewrite the URLs in the `~/.gitconfig`: